NREL/buildstockbatch/docs/project_defn.rst

     *  ``bucket``: The Cloud Storage bucket this project will use for simulation output and processed data storage.
     *  ``prefix``: The Cloud Storage prefix at which the data will be stored within the bucket.
+    *  ``upload_chunk_size_mib``: Optional.
+The size of data chunks used when uploading files to GCS, in MiB.
+       If your network environment produces a TimeoutError when uploading project files, reducing this may help.
+Default: 40 MiB

 *  ``region``: The GCP region in which the job will be run and the region of the Artifact Registry.
 *  ``batch_array_size``: Number of tasks to divide the simulations into.
 Max: 10000.